CEEMS Exporter

 Slurm collector

 Slurm collector exports the job related metrics like usage of CPU, DRAM, RDMA, etc. This is done by walking through the cgroups created by SLURM daemon on compute node on every scrape request.
-As walking through the cgroups pseudo file system is very cheap, this will zero zero to negligible impact on the actual job.
+As walking through the cgroups pseudo file system is very cheap, this will have zero to negligible impact on the actual job.
 The exporter has been heavily inspired by cgroups_exporter and it supports both cgroups v1 and v2.

 For SLURM collector to work properly, SLURM needs to be configured well to use all